MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-signup.md

 **To sign up for the trial**:

-1. Go to the https://powerpages.microsoft.com, and select **Try free**.
+1. Go to the https://powerpages.microsoft.com, and select **Get started**.

     :::image type="content" source="../media/overview/powerpages-get-started.png" alt-text="Get started using Power Pages.":::